yohasebe/rsyntaxtree/docs/documentation.md

 - `Noto Serif` (`serif`): the same range in a serif face.
 - `Noto Sans Mono` (`mono`): the same range in a mono-spaced face.

 All three fall back to Noto CJK for Han, Hangul and kana, so any of them renders CJK text.
-A fourth style, `cjk`, puts Noto Sans CJK first instead; it is available from the command line and the library (`-n cjk`) but not from the web interface.

 ### Install Fonts for SVG